AnggaR96s/Reforestation/README.md

-## What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+## A dad washes his car with his son.
+But after a while, the son says, "why can't you just use a sponge?"